Python Guidelines

 governing conformant widgets.

-:param widget: a widget what needs widgetizing
+widget: A widget what needs widgetizing.

 """